kkthat/CSGORDD/README.md

 `FINISHEDWAITTIME` This is the interval the program waits after downloading all demos.
 Default is 1200 seconds / 20 minutes

 `ENABLEDEBUGGING` When set to TRUE this will enable the debug output.
 Default is FALSE

+`DOWNLOADSPEED` This is your download speed limit in mbps.
+Default is 0